 In this diverse and challenging environment our Interventional team currently consists of a Band 7 Sister, 3 Band 6 Specialist Nurses and 6 Band 5 Nurses with 1 Band 3 Support Worker.
 Our interdisciplinary team work in collaborative manor and are committed to a highly complex and positive environment.

-Interventional nursing at the Heart of England focuses on providing nursing care and monitoring of our patients undergoing radiological imaging and diagnostic procedures.
-Radiology nursing also provides patients education, assessment, intraprocedure sedation, monitoring and post procedure follow up care to patients and supporting ward areas.
+Interventional nursing at the Heartlands and Good Hope focuses on providing nursing care and monitoring of our patients undergoing radiological imaging and diagnostic procedures.
+Imaging nursing also provides patients education, assessment, intraprocedure sedation, monitoring and post procedure follow up care to patients and supporting ward areas.

 Nurse practitioners in Interventional Radiology are being utilised more with responsibilities including consenting of patients, communicating with clinicians, pre-assessment and vascular access service.